 In the event of an extraordinary situation regarding the rules or scoring, the jury and the competition organizers will analyze the circumstances of the case and make a decision as impartially as possible.

 Appendix A: Scenario Dimensions

-The black lines are made of 19 mm wide black electrical tape.
+The black lines are 19 mm thick and are printed on the canvas.

 Figure 8.
 Scenario Dimensions